Skip to content

 The Food and Drug Administration's Expanded Access Program allows for drugs that are investigational (i.e., not FDA approved) to be used for treatment use outside of a clinical trial.
 Sometimes this is referred to as compassionate use.
 Treatment use is not considered a clinical investigation, however, FDA submission and IRB review are necessary.
 The criteria for Expanded Access are largely determined by (1) the seriousness of a patient's condition, (2) other available FDA-approved treatment options, (3) patient population size needing treatment, and (4) drug status.

-This webpage is a summarized guide to the FDA regulations on Expanded Access to Investigational Drugs for Treatment Use, found in 21 CFR 312.300.
-It does not provide full guidance for Expanded Access to Investigational Drugs; as such, FDA regulatory materials must also be consulted for full information.
+This webpage is a summarized guide to the FDA regulations on Expanded Access to Investigational Drugs for Treatment Use, found in 21 CFR 312 Subpart I. This webpage does not provide full guidance for Expanded Access to Investigational Drugs; as such, FDA regulatory materials must also be consulted for full information.

 Evaluating and Securing Expanded Access to an Investigational Drug